erickhan/pxdocs/content/reference/CLI/cloud-snaps.md

 ```

+Here are a few things to consider about this command:

-This command is used to backup a single volume to the cloud provider using the specified credentials.
+* it is used to backup a single volume to the cloud provider of your choice using the specified credentials.
-This command decides whether to take a full or incremental backup depending on the existing backups for the volume.
+* it decides whether to take a full or incremental backup depending on the existing backups for the volume as follows:
-If it is the first backup for the volume it takes a full backup of the volume.
-If its not the first backup, it takes an incremental backup from the previous full/incremental backup.
+ * If it is the first backup for the volume it takes a full backup of the volume. //XXX
+ * If its not the first backup, it takes an incremental backup from the previous full/incremental backup.

 ```text
 pxctl cloudsnap backup volume1 --cred-id 82998914-5245-4739-a218-3b0b06160332